CrossR/rockbox_db_py/README.md

   version, and if you go far enough back and the DB changes (either in spec, or in version number), it WILL not work.

+- We assume a little endian system, which works fine for iPods.
+If your device isn't an iPod, it may not work.
+It could be as simple as changing `ENDIANNESS_CHAR = "<"` to `ENDIANNESS_CHAR = ">"` in the `utils/struct_helpers.py`, but it is not something I've tested.

 - This is a brand new database every time.
 You aren't keeping around any of your stats, ratings, playtimes etc. from the old database.